salma27/GP-organization-system/documentation/student module/student-search.md

 ##### Busuness Events

-1. The actor taps on the search bar on the home page and enters an ID or a name
+1. The actor taps on the search bar on the home page and enters an ID, name or select a technology

 ##### Sequence Flow

-1. The actor enters an ID or a name
+1. The actor enters an ID, name or select a technology
 2. The respondes with a list of students which their ID/name matches the actor's input
 3. if there is no matches the page will show *no matches found*